lxm218/Edminforce/doc/tech design/MongoDB database design.md

 * users: mainly for login information, Meteor user and account framework will create this collection by default.
 * role: to record different roles we have, Meteor Role package will create the form automatically
 * swimmers: normal swimmer information, embed class information.
 Easy for querying, ranking and other swimmer related DB operations
 * classes: swim class information, refers to swimmers collection, refers to coach information.
 Easy for DB CRUD operations from admin side.

 ## "users" collection
 Those accounts who needs login to the system with password should create user login information in this collection.
 So far normal account users, coaches and admins need to create user login information in this collection.

-NOTE: No separated "coaches" collection since it can be covered in this "users" collection
+NOTE: No separated "coaches" and "admin" collections since they can be covered in this "users" collection

 ### "user" document